 Anxiety can also cause your face to reddened.
 This is caused by dilation of the capillaries in the face.
 Red face/flushing is generally fairly temporary, though it can last for a few hours or more.
 A redder face is a visible symptom of anxiety, but not one generally associated with anxiety.

 During anxiety attacks, the body activates the fight or flight system - a system designed to help you react quickly to fear.
 One of the mechanisms that is activated is the pupils, which dilate so that your eyes can get more light and respond more quickly.
 Unfortunately, since you're neither running away nor fighting, that pupil dilation serves very little purpose, and in some cases can cause eye pain or sensitivity to light.

 - Lip Symptoms

-Anxiety can affect the lips as well, though these are generally not visible symptoms and rarely cause much distress even in those that often have anxiety.
+Anxiety can affect the lips as well, though these are generally not visible symptoms and rarely cause much distress even in those that have anxiety.
 Anxiety can cause you to bite your lip, which may lead to bleeding.
-Furthermore, anxiety may also dry out the lips because of mouth breathing that may happen when you're anxious.
+Furthermore, anxiety may also dry out the lips because of the breathing that may happen when you're anxious.

-Overcoming the Face Symptoms of Anxiety
+Overcoming the Facial Symptoms of Anxiety

 Anxiety can affect the face in a variety of different ways.
 There is no specific strategy for overcoming face symptoms altogether.
-Slowing your breathing may help with facial tingling, and walking around can improve blood flow to reduce flushing, but overall each face symptom is simply the result of your anxious state.
+Slowing your breathing may help with facial tingling, and walking around can improve blood flow to reduce flushing, but overall each facial symptom is simply the result of your anxious state.

-The most important thing to remember is not to worry about your face symptoms with regard to those around you.
+The most important thing to remember is not to worry about your facial symptoms with regard to those around you.
 Remember, the more you try to hide your anxiety and the more ashamed you are of it, the more anxiety you're going to experience.
 The vast majority of people will not notice when you're anxious, and if they do they'll want to help you, not judge you.